stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 <div markdown="1">

-# Optional: Wire up DB
+# Optional: Wire Up the DB

 `GraphqlToTsql` is meant to be a flexible component of your .NET API.

-`GraphqlToTsql` is happy to execute the query -- simply supply the connection string, and call `TranslateAndRunQuery`.
+It is happy to execute the GraphQL query -- simply supply the database connection string, and call `TranslateAndRunQuery`.

 ```csharp
 var settings = new GraphqlActionSettings